osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Streams.md

 - ExtrapolationMode
 - PropertyOverrides

-Note that modifying Indexes will result in re-indexing all of the stream's data for each additional secondary index.
+Note that modifying indexes will result in re-indexing all of the stream's data for each additional secondary index.

 For more information on secondary indexes, see [Indexes](#indexes).

-Unpermitted changes result in an error.
+Changes that are not permitted result in an error.

 ### Request
  ```text